deepfakes/faceswap/USAGE.md

 ```bash
 python faceswap.py train -h
 ```

+Some of the plugins have configurable options.
+You can find the config options in: `<faceswap_folder>\plugins\traom\config.ini`.
+Train needs to have been run at least once to generate the config file

 ## CONVERT
 Now that we're happy with our trained model, we can convert our video.
 How does it work?
 Similarly to the extraction script, actually!
 The conversion script basically detects a face in a picture using the same algorithm, quickly crops the image to the right size, runs our bot on this cropped image of the face it has found, and then (crudely) pastes the processed face back into the picture.